Learner motivation and GenAI

 We propose 10 areas for language teachers to develop fundamental knowledge and skills in.
 While these do not constitute an exhaustive list, they cover a wide range of the main applications of GenAI for language education.
 We suggest that teachers devote a few hours to exploring each…

-Opening AI to Language Learning
+Opening AI for Language Learning (OAILL)

 What teachers need to know now about GenAI